 Some people love a good hit of chilli, particularly in something like a chilli crisp.

 Fresh chillies tend to contain fructans in moderate and high serves, while dried chillies tend to contain fructose.
-Because the fructose is concentrated during the drying process, dried chillies have very low FODMAP thresholds.
+Because the fructose is concentrated during the drying process, dried chillies have very small FODMAP thresholds.
 This can make it more difficult to achieve the level of spice you are accustomed to.

 So, I have found a few ways to get around this during the development of this recipe and also my low FODMAP chilli crisp recipe.
 Without further ado: